openeew/openeew-sensor/README.md

 ## Hardware

 Components are mounted in a PCB with the corresponding circuitry.
 The board operates at 3.3V with a maximum current of 1A.
 The accelerometer is accessed via SPI interface, specifically ESP32's VSPI.
+For this device we have selected the ADXL355 accelerometer for its low noise and relatively low cost.

 GPS can optionally be added with a UART interface.

 ![PCB](images/pcb-openeew.PNG)